Beverly Hills, 90210 season 9

 The ninth season of Beverly Hills, 90210, is an American drama television series aired from September 16, 1998, on Fox and concluded on May 19, 1999, after 26 episodes.

 The season aired Wednesday nights at 8/9c and was released on DVD in 2010.

 Synopsis

-The West Beverly gang as they evolve into adulthood, experiencing new problems as they learn more about themselves and their personal ambitions.
+The West Beverly gang as they evolve into adulthood, experiencing new problems as they learn more about themselves in their second year in the real world.
 Old friendships will be strained as new relationships form as their worlds change, but no matter how convoluted their worlds become, they will always share their strengths and experiences.
 They will still deal with numerous issues that adults face in their personnel and professional lives issues such as dysfunctional families, alcohol abuse, infidelity, financial problems, statutory rape, gang violence, relationships, crime, careers, drug abuse, bulimia, and rape.